aasifrafeeq/VirtualWorld/README.md

 Hi guys.Have you guys seen the movie matrix.
 What we are trying to build here something similar to that

-This is program in python
+This program is being built in python
 As of now i just put together a simple class for defing people

 The features we want add are :
 <ul>